Signal model and event reconstruction for the radio detection of inclined air showers: Conclusions

 \acknowledgments We would like to thank Alan Coleman for his suggestion to use a sigmoid in addition to a Gauss to describe the lateral profile of the geomagnetic emission as well as for his comments to our manuscript.
+Also, we would like to thank the anonymous reviewer whose detailed comments helped to greatly improved the quality of this paper.
 Furthermore, we are thankful to our colleagues involved in radio detection within the Pierre Auger Observatory for very fruitful discussions.
 We thank our colleague M. Gottowik for his contribution to the simulation library with the PLEIADES cluster at the University of Wuppertal.
 Felix Schlüter is supported by the Helmholtz International Research School for Astroparticle Physics and Enabling Technologies (HIRSAP) (grant number HIRS-0009).
 Simulations for this work were performed on the supercomputer ForHLR and its successor HoreKa at KIT and the PLEIADES cluster at the University of Wuppertal.
 ForHLR and HoreKa are funded by the Ministry of Science, Research and the Arts Baden-Württemberg and the Federal Ministry of Education and Research.
 PLEIADES is supported by the Deutsche Forschungsgemeinschaft (DFG).